-On behalf of President Dr. Pamela Monaco and our esteemed faculty and staff, welcome to Ocean County College!
+On behalf of College President, Dr. Pamela Monaco, and our esteemed faculty and staff, welcome to Ocean County College!
 We are thrilled to have you join our online learning community as a member of the Ben Hudnall Memorial Trust.

 Through the trust, you have access to a wide variety of fully online courses, certificates, degree programs, and professional certifications.
 At OCC, you will benefit from asynchronous course offerings that are designed with flexibility in mind.
 You will have the support of our award-winning faculty and gain access to innovative technologies that are integrated into your coursework.
 Our rigorous academic programs are designed to help you achieve your educational and career aspirations!